brrodrigues/spring-boot-web3j/README.md

-# Spring Boot Ethereum Blockchain - Java
+# Connecting to Ethereum Blockchain on Spring boot - Java

 This project is a web3j implementation example written by Java